WillySeahh/krakenMarketDataConsumer/readMe.md

 # Candle 1m Problem

 ## Assumptions / Important Context
-1. Chose only 1 symbol/trading pair to build the orderbook and 1m candle.
+1. Assume only 1 symbol/trading pair to build the orderbook and 1m candle.
 Chosen: **ALGO/USD**
 2. Used Kraken's Spot Websocket API v2 (https://docs.kraken.com/api/docs/websocket-v2/book/)
 3. Assumed that the response received has not been tampered with (did not perform CRC checksum on validity of packet)
 4. Since the response of the Kraken uses time format "2022-12-25T09:30:59.123456Z", when we refer to time we also use